baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_looping.md

 For the following example, we will use the CT-MR Brain sample dataset that is available when you open Slicer.

-Download and save the dataset as described in the [sample data](sample_data.md#slicer-sample-datasets) section to a subfolder under ImageVolumes/ as shown.
+Download and save the dataset as described in the [sample data](sample_data.md#slicer-sample-datasets) section to a subfolder under ImageVolumes folder as shown.

 ```
 .